 element.style.propertyName, even though there may be other styles on the element from a stylesheet).

-Also, when you set this property on an element, you override and erase any styles that have been set elsewhere for that element's particular property you are setting.
+Also, when you set this property on an element, you override any styles that have been set elsewhere for that element's particular property you are setting.
 Setting the border property, for example, will override settings made elsewhere for that element's border property in the head section, or external style sheets.
 However, this will not affect any other property declarations for that element's styles, such as padding or margin or font, for example.

 To change a particular element's style, you can adapt the following example for the element(s) you want to style.